How to Know if Tables Are Being Neglected in a Restaurant

 The display automatically shows:

-• time since last visit
+• time since last employee visit

 • current status